-There’s no doubt about it – flowers are awe-inspiring, mood enhancing, and are breathtaking to look at especially when they are inspired by Pantone colors of the year!
+There’s no doubt about it – spring flowers are awe-inspiring, mood enhancing, and are breathtaking to look at especially when they are inspired by Pantone colors of the year!

 With Spring in the air, spring flowers have more meaning As the weather warms up and flowers start to bloom, it’s time to start thinking about how to use these colorful blooms to transform your home and garden.
 And the great thing about spring flowers is that they come in nearly every color.